 Since the photographer's death, a rash of Cartier-Bresson retrospectives have eagerly packaged together the photographer's most well-known photographs, trying to justify his "Eye of the Century" title.
 While he was an excellent photo-journalist and did, indeed, witness some of the great events of the 20th century, the moniker is both too grand and too simple.
 Cartier-Bresson helped define a genre of photography but was also shaped by countless influences around him.
 Veteran photography-lovers might feel like they already know Cartier-Bresson but only because they've grown tired of hearing the ceaseless praise of the "decisive moment".
 This exhibition does not fall into that trap.
 Instead, it surprises, educates, and allows us to see this master in a refreshingly new light making this exhibition equally worthwhile for the well-versed and newly initiated alike.

-Editor's Note: The exhibition will run from February 12 to June 9, 2014 at the Centre Pompidou in Paris.
+Editor's Note: The exhibition was shown from February 12 to June 9, 2014 at the Centre Pompidou in Paris.